pengsl-lab/DHUnet/README.md

 }
 ```

-## If you have any questions or comments, please feel free to email: lianwang@hnu.edu.cn
+## If you have any questions or comments, please feel free to contact: lianwang@hnu.edu.cn